-We spoke with health insurance broker Derek Bettencourt to get the lowdown on PEOs.
-Derek knows his stuff—his experience spans PEOs, insurance companies, and online brokerages.
+We spoke with health insurance broker Derek Bettencourt, whose experience spans PEOs, insurance companies, and online brokerages.
 He broke down the biggest benefits and drawbacks of working with this unique type of HR service, along with the steps you need to take if you’re looking to switch things up.

-What’s the difference between a PEO and simply using HR software?
+What’s the difference between PEO and HR software?

-“The main thing to know is that when you decide to work with a PEO, you agree to enter into something called a co-employment model,” explains Derek.
+“The main thing to know is that when you decide to work with a PEO company, you agree to enter into something called a co-employment model,” explains Bettencourt.

 Here’s the gist: